-How to manage your CarPlay apps

-Manage your CarPlay apps to keep your infotainment system uncluttered and under control.
+Get your CarPlay Home screen just how you like it with these tips

-So you have a brand new CarPlay-compatible head unit or car, and you've loaded your iPhone with CarPlay apps.
+So you have a brand new CarPlay-compatible head unit or car, and you've loaded your device with a bunch of apps that can run on your car's display CarPlay.
 But now that you have these apps, how do you organize them and rearrange them?
 How do you get rid of the ones you don't want?
 Well, it turns out it's pretty easy, and you don't even need to be in your car to do it.

-Here's how you manage your apps for CarPlay.
+Here's how you manage your CarPlay apps.

 How to rearrange CarPlay apps

-Rearranging how apps are displayed in CarPlay works a lot like it does for your other iPhone apps.
+Rearranging how apps are displayed in CarPlay works a little bit differently to how you rearrange your iPhone's Home screen, but it's still pretty simple.

 - Open Settings on your iPhone.